johnathanvman/F6/index.md

 					}else{
 						Entrys.push("While exploring inside AMAP AHOS finds me.
 She looks angry, and ready for a fight!")
 					}
+				}else if(map[party.y][party.x].tag == "Canyon"){
+					Entrys.push("While traveling through AMAP AHOS finds me.
+She swoops down from a cliff with a flourish.
+She looks ready for a fight!")
 				}else if(map[party.y][party.x].tag == "Dungeon"){
 					if(map[party.y][party.x].name == "Boss"){
 						Entrys.push("I walk into the Throneroom alone, ready for the final fight.") if(unit(100).Name == "Wolf Queen"){
 							Entrys[Entrys.length-1] += "The Queen sits on her throne as I approach.
 She asks how such a meek creature like me is expecting to beat her.
 Words fail me as I nervously stand before her.
 The beautiful wolf stands and adjusts her crown before getting ready for our fight."
+						}
+						if(unit(100).Name == "Harpy Queen"){
+							Entrys[Entrys.length-1] += "The Queen perches on the back of her throne as I approach.
+She laughs at my puny form as she stretches out her wings.
+My fists clench as I nervously stand before her.
+The majestic harpy adjusts her crown and flieds up to the ceiling before starting our fight."
 						}
 					}else if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
 						map[party.y-lastMove[0]][party.x-lastMove[1]].travel = -1;
 						Entrys.push("I walk farther into the castle and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!
 An alert TAG comes to investigate the noise, ready to fight!")